“If we bag Trump, are we being mean to someone with psychological problems?”

 So let’s look at it this way instead…

 Criteria.
 Every regular job has criteria.
-Before inviting candidates to apply for a job, Occupational Psychologists draw up application criteria.
+Before inviting candidates to apply for a job, Occupational Psychologists draw up eligibility criteria.
 For example, an accountancy degree is required to apply for work as an accountant, or a carpentry certificate for a job as a joiner.
-Or extensive successful international political experience to work as a President.

 Then there are performance criteria.
-These are all about how competently a person will actually perform the tasks that their application criteria qualify them to do.
+These are all about how competently a person will actually perform the tasks that their eligibility criteria qualify them to do.

 Many performance criteria are behavioural.
-For example, taking a constructive approach to problem-solving, attending to important details, or being honest and respectful with colleagues.
+For example, taking a constructive approach to problem-solving, checking details, or being respectful with colleagues.

-Performance criteria are absolutely critical, because it’s perfectly possible to earn an accounting degree and then be a dodgy accountant in the real world, or to have a carpentry certificate but not care about the quality of your work.
+Performance criteria are absolutely critical, because it’s perfectly possible to secure an accounting degree but be a dodgy accountant in the real world, or to have a carpentry certificate but turn up late or act moody with customers.

 Any schmuck can be President

-The problem is that one of the grandest of all roles in the free world, President of the United States, doesn’t appear to have application criteria, let alone performance criteria.
+The problem is that one of the grandest of all roles in the free world, President of the United States, doesn’t appear to have eligibility criteria, let alone performance criteria.
 Anyone can apply!

 Finger on the nuclear launch codes?
 Got at least one (petite) finger?
 Great!
 Come on down, any and all.

 The locale in which a person was birthed is not one of those criteria.
-It predicts diddly squat that matters to performance as Leader Of The Free World 40+ years later.
+It predicts diddly squat that matters to actual performance as Leader Of The Free World 50+ years later.

-So as it stands, these are the meagre criteria for President of the USA:
+As it stands, these are the meagre candidacy requirements for President of the USA:

-Let’s try a little harder.
-Let’s at least imagine what some proper criteria for the job of President, USA, might look like…
+OK, so let’s at least try to imagine what some proper criteria for the job of President, USA, could look like…

 - A long record of ethical and value-adding decision-making in business or politics, preferably both.
 A candidate should be able to demonstrate considerable contribution to their community across time, with positive outcomes vastly outshining the occasional cockup.